Zixuan-Wei/Zixuan-Wei.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Chemical engineering (Multi-scale Modelling), University of Manchester, 2023
+* Ph.D in Chemical engineering, University of Manchester, 2023
 * MSC. in Chemical engineering, University of Manchester, 2018

 Work experience
 ======
 *	Postdoctoral research associate (2023.05-2025.10)
-Work with the Prof. Alessandro Troisi (ERC Advanced) at the Department of Chemistry, University of Liverpool
+- work with the Prof. Alessandro Troisi (ERC Advanced) at the Department of Chemistry, University of Liverpool
 *	Joint Postdoctoral research associate (2023.05-2025.10)
-Work with the Prof. Paola Carbone at the Department of Chemistry, University of Manchester
+- Work with the Prof. Paola Carbone at the Department of Chemistry, University of Manchester
 *	Research assistant (2022.04-2023.04)
-Department of Chemical Engineering, University of Manchester
+- Department of Chemical Engineering, University of Manchester
 *	Graduate teaching assistant (2019.04-2023.04)
-Department of Chemical Engineering, University of Manchester
+- Department of Chemical Engineering, University of Manchester

-Publications
+Publication
 ======
 - **Wei, Z***., Makki, H., Troisi, A*.
 (2025).
 The relation between the doping level and structures in semicrystalline polymeric ionic-electronic conductors under the constant electrochemical potential.
 In preparation.
 - **Wei, Z***., Makki, H., Carbone, P*., Troisi, A*.
 (2025).
 Simulation of charge distribution and microstructure in semicrystalline polymeric ionic-electronic conductors using classical simulation and constant electrochemical potential.
 Manuscript.